karma4u101/FoBo/README.md

 and the [ZURB/Foundation](http://foundation.zurb.com/) toolkits.

-A **live demo** of the use of this demo can be [seen here](http://www.media4u101.se/fobo-lift-template-demo/) and the github repo for the lift basic template (demo) using this module can be found [here](https://github.com/karma4u101/FoBo-Lift-Template).
+A **live demo** of the use of this demo can be [seen here](http://www.media4u101.se/fobo-lift-template-demo/) and the github repo for the lift basic template (the demo) using this module can be found [here](https://github.com/karma4u101/FoBo-Lift-Template).

 If you do not need the mix of both the toolkits it is also easy to set up this module for use with either of the toolkits separately.